Probing the chiral and $U(1)$ axial symmetry restoration via meson susceptibilities in holographic QCD

 The objective of this work is to examine the restoration of chiral symmetry and $U(1)_A$ symmetry at finite temperature by analyzing the screening mass and meson susceptibility using the soft-wall holographic QCD model.
 As mentioned earlier, we consider two cases with different forms for the 5D mass and dilaton field.
 The parameters for cases I and II can be found in Table \ref{tab:freeparcaseI} and Table \ref{tab:freeparcaseII}, respectively.
 These parameters are chosen to achieve a physical pion mass and a pseudocritical temperature of approximately $155$ MeV for both cases.

 First, we discuss the chiral phase transition at physical quark masses with three-quark flavors.
-In Fig.~\ref{condensateI}, we present the light quark condensate $\sigma_{l}$ and $\sigma_{s}$ as functions of temperature for the three-quark flavor system with physical quark masses in case I. The left panel demonstrates that the chiral condensate $\sigma_{l}$ smoothly decreases with increasing temperature, but does not reach zero even at high temperatures.
-This indicates that the holographic QCD model undergoes a chiral crossover, and chiral symmetry is approximately restored at finite temperatures.
-The chiral crossover is characterized by the pseudocritical temperature, which is determined by the inflection point of the quark condensate, $d^2 \sigma_l/d^2 T \bigl|_{T=T_{\rm pc}}=0$, and is evident as a peak in $d \sigma_l/dT$ as shown in the right panel of Fig.~\ref{condensateI}.
+In Fig.~\ref{condensateI}, we present the light quark condensate $\sigma_{l}$ and $\sigma_{s}$ as functions of temperature for the three-quark flavor system with physical quark masses in case I. The left panel demonstrates that the light chiral condensate $\sigma_{l}$ decreases smoothly with increasing temperature.
+Because the finite quark mass ($m_l \neq 0$) breaks chiral symmetry explicitly, the transition is a smooth crossover rather than a sharp drop.
+Above the pseudo-critical temperature, $\sigma_{l}$ retains a small, finite value, but it continues to melt away steadily toward zero at higher temperatures.
+This confirms that chiral symmetry is effectively restored in the high-temperature phase, consistent with standard lattice QCD and effective model results. .
+The chiral crossover is characterized by the pseudocritical temperature, which is determined by the inflection point of the quark condensate, $d^2 \sigma_l/d^2 T \bigl|_{T=T_{\rm pc}}=0$, and is evident as a peak in $- d \sigma_l/dT$ as shown in the right panel of Fig.~\ref{condensateI}.
 The strange quark condensate exhibits similar behavior, with a higher value at high temperatures compared to the light quark condensate.
 For the three-quark flavor system with physical masses of light and strange quarks, the pseudocritical temperature is determined to be $T_{\rm pc}\bigl|_{\rm hQCD} = 0.157~{\rm GeV}$.
 A similar result for case II is shown in Fig.~\ref{condensateII}, where the pseudocritical temperature is determined to be $T_{\rm pc}\bigl|_{\rm hQCD} = 0.154~{\rm GeV}$.